-Top things to do Edinburgh in 2019 on your visit
+Top things to do Edinburgh for free, and paid!

 Edinburgh truly is a magical city full of charm, rich culture, fascinating history and picturesque scenery on your doorstep.
 Spend the weekend strolling around historic alleyways, hike through the rugged landscape to capture a picture postcard view or indulge in some tasty Scottish cuisine.
 You’ll never want to leave!
 There is plenty of the best things to do Edinburgh such as taking a hike through Dean Village or doing the famous walk up Arthur’s Seat.

 In this post we’ll tell you;